William Dorsey Swann: Early life

 Swann was born in March 1860 into slavery.
 He was the fifth oldest child in a Protestant family with 13 children.
 He was enslaved in Hancock, Maryland.
 After the Civil War, his parents were able to buy a farm.
 Swann's first job was working as a hotel waiter.
-When Swann was 24 years old, he was caught stealing from books from the Washington Library Company and an item from the home of his employers.
+When Swann was 24 years old, he was caught stealing books from the Washington Library Company and an item from his employers' home.
 Swann pled guilty to petty larceny and was sentenced to six months in jail.

-Swann’s former employers, the sentencing judge and the Assistant US Attorney filed a presidential pardon for Swann on the grounds that Swann was "free from vice, industrious, refined in his habits, and associations, gentle in his disposition, courteous in his bearing".
-The petitioners emphasized that "he was trying to improve his education and provide for his family, and that his former employers would happily offer lifetime employment as the college janitor".
+Swann's former employers, the sentencing judge, and the Assistant US Attorney supported a presidential pardon for Swann, arguing that Swann was "free from vice, industrious, refined in his habits, and associations, gentle in his disposition, courteous in his bearing".
+The petitioners emphasized his efforts to improve his education and to provide for his family, and that his former employers would happily offer permanent employment as the college janitor.